LuisH019/web_hook_chat/README.md

    ```bash
    python chat_init.py
    ```
-   Follow the console menu to configure both chat endpoints.
+   Follow the console console_menu to configure both chat endpoints.

 2. **Network Mode** (chat between two machines on the same network):
    - Run the setup on both machines with appropriate IP addresses